ethereum/EIPs/EIPS/eip-1.md

 #### `adoptable` header

 EIPs may have a `adoptable` header.
 If this is `true`, then any PR changing `status` from `Stagnant` to a non-final state no longer requires author approval (instead only requiring editor approval.)
-Marking a proposal as `adoptable` allows _anyone_ to edit the author list and take over the proposal should it be abandoned, and is recommended.
+Marking a proposal as `adoptable` allows _anyone_ to edit the author list and take over the proposal should it become stagnant.
+Marking proposals as `adoptable` is recommended.

 ## Linking to External Resources